The statement below provides an overview of how we will treat the information you provide to us.

 Special category personal data

 We may process special category personal data as part of our information gathering.
 Special category personal data is defined as including data revealing racial or ethnic origin, religious or philosophical beliefs, sexual orientation and data about health.
 We may process any relevant special category data about you and anyone else you mention in your response.

 Special category data will be processed on the basis that it is necessary for reasons of substantial public interest (as provided for by Article 9(2)(g) of the GDPR, read in conjunction with paragraph 6 of Schedule 1 to the Data Protection Act 2018).

 What we will do with your information

-Submissions will be seen in full by the Board members and the secretariat to the Board (employees of the Assembly Commission) who are involved in the consultation.
-Your information will be stored on the Assembly Commission’s ICT network (which includes third party cloud services provided by Microsoft).
+Your information will be stored on the Senedd Commission’s ICT network (which includes third party cloud services provided by Microsoft).
 Any transfer of data by Microsoft outside of the United Kingdom, other than transfers to the EEA, is covered by contractual clauses under which Microsoft ensures that personal data is treated in line with European legislation.
 Details about how Microsoft will use your data are available on their website: https://privacy.microsoft.com/en-gb/privacystatement

-The Board may publish some or all of your information provided to us in a submission to a consultation, a survey response, correspondence or during meetings.
+We may publish some or all of your information provided to us in a submission to a consultation, a survey response, correspondence or during meetings.
 Such publication will be on our website.
-We may also publish extracts from your submission within documents produced following the consultation and published on the Board’s website.
-Any submissions that are published on the Board’s website will remain in the public domain.
+We may also publish extracts of your information within documents produced in relation to our activities and published on our website.
+Any information that is published on our website will remain in the public domain.

-Please let us know if you would prefer that your submission, or extracts from it, are not published.
+Please let us know if you would prefer that your information, or extracts from it, are not published.